-On the basis of information provided by the candidate and the material submitted during the open period, the Peer Review Committee evaluates the activities and achievements of the candidate since their most recent review or, for new faculty, since their appointment.
+On the basis of information provided by the candidate and the material submitted during the open period, the Peer Review Committee evaluates the activities and achievements of the candidate for the current review period.
 While this may include service at another institution for which probationary credit was granted, particular attention should be paid to the candidate's record at CSULB.

 Following each level of review (Department, Department Chair, and Dean), the candidate will be asked to read the evaluation at that level and to sign the evaluation form before it is forwarded to the next level.
 This signature acknowledges only that the evaluation has been read, not that the candidate agrees with it.
 The candidate may submit a written response/rebuttal to be forwarded with the review within ten (10) calendar days of the receipt of the review.
 Reviews should therefore be completed, if possible, at least ten days before they are due at the next level.

 Special rules apply to the formation of RTP committees for faculty members on joint appointments.
 See “UNIVERSITY JOINT APPOINTMENTS FOR FACULTY PERSONNEL POLICY AND PROCEDURES” (PS 94-11) on the Academic Senate website.

 Following completion of reviews by the Department, Department Chair (if provided), and the Dean, the College office forwards the following materials to the Office of Faculty Affairs: